mattruzicka/evolvable/README.md

 population.mutation_probability = 0.6
 ```

-For this application, setting `mutation_probability` to be large is more optimal when the target strings are smaller, but becomes a liability for longer strings.
-This is demonstrated above by how many generations it took to go from "Hello World!" to "Hello Evolvable World".
+For this application, a large `mutation_probability` can be speed up evolutionary time for shorter target strings, but tends to be a liability for longer ones.
+This is demonstrated in the example output above by how many generations it took to go from "Hello World!" to "Hello Evolvable World".

 Luckily, it's easy to dynamically change configurations by defining the following class method hooks whcih accept `population` as an argument.

-### Population Lifecycle Hooks
+### Evolvable Population Hooks

 1. `.before_evaluation` - Runs before evaluation.